pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 # A note on security

-If you use pandoc to convert user-contributed content in a web application, here are some things to keep in mind:

 1. Although pandoc itself will not create or modify any files other than those you explicitly ask it create (with the exception of temporary files used in producing PDFs), a filter or custom